Start page

 ?

-The Relationship of the Sino-Tibetan languages
+The Formation of the Sino-Tibetan languages and their Speakers Migration

 The Sino-Tibetan family consists of about 300 languages, which immediately casts doubt on the possibility of studying them by the graphical-analytical method, without pre-classification them by methods is purely linguistic.
 This problem is still not fully resolved, but seven of these languages were singled out by the project "Tower of Babel" and their etymology was presented there in tabular form.
 Such a representation allowed us to reflect on the relationships of these languages in a graphic form.
 In total, the database included 2,775 roots for the following languages: Chinese, Tibetan, Burmese, Kachin, Lushai, Lepcha, and Kiranti.
 91 roots from them can be considered common to all these languages, and 174 occur in only one of them.
-All them were excluded from the list that was used for counting the number of common words in pairs of languages.
+All of them were excluded from the list that was used for counting the number of common words in pairs of languages.
 These data are shown in the table.

 Language Chinese Tibetan Kachin Burmese Lushai Kiranti Lepcha